rsdoiel/antenna/2023/mid_central_2023.49.md

 date: 2023-12-07, from: The Collegian (Cal State Fresno's Student Newspaper)

-Fresno, Merced, Parlier, Woodlake, Visalia and Madera; these towns are the main focal points behind 13 short documentaries created by local filmmakers.
-Behind each story, the filmmakers won an $8,000 grant to develop their films on the big screen to be shown at the historic Tower Theatre on Nov.
-30. Some people find passion through...
+Fresno, Merced, Parlier, Woodlake, Visalia and Madera: these towns are the main focal points behind 13 short documentaries created by local filmmakers.
+Behind each story, the filmmakers each won an $8,000 grant to develop their films for the big screen.
+At The Big Tell, which premiered Nov.
+30 at the Tower Theatre, the filmmakers got...

 <span class="feed-item-link">
 <a href="https://fscollegian.com/2023/12/the-big-tell-showcases-13-documentaries-that-capture-central-valley-stories/">https://fscollegian.com/2023/12/the-big-tell-showcases-13-documentaries-that-capture-central-valley-stories/</a> <a href="https://getpocket.com/save" class="pocket-btn" data-lang="en" data-save-url="https://fscollegian.com/2023/12/the-big-tell-showcases-13-documentaries-that-capture-central-valley-stories/">Save to Pocket</a>